decentdao/fractal-docs/start.md

 ## Explore 'Featured DAOs' built on Fractal

 Open the Fractal App homepage and go to the 'Featured DAOs' section.
-Click on 'Explore DAO' to check out a specific subDAO hierarchy created by our featured users from within Fractal.
-This includes Fractal's parent, [Decent DAO](https://www.decent-dao.org/) where our team sits as a subDAO.
+Click on 'Explore DAO' to check out a specific sub-Safe hierarchy created by our featured users from within Fractal.
+This includes Fractal's parent, [Decent DAO](https://www.decent-dao.org/) where our team sits as a sub-Safe.

 ![](.gitbook/assets/featured.png)